MSA | Measurement System Analysis

 Accuracy quantifies the location difference and Precision quantifies the width variation around the measured value.

-What are the errors to be understand & categories for MSA studies
+What are the errors to be understand & categories for MSA studies?

 1. Bias – Difference between measured value & actual value so called bias.